VilakaziSoul/MyCV/README.md

 ## About Me

-I am Kathide Sidwell Vilakazi, an aspiring software developer.
+I am Kathide Sidwell Vilakazi, a software engineer.
 I'm deeply passionate about technology and its potential to drive positive change in the world.
 This webpage showcases my journey into the world of software development and provides insight into my skills and experience.

 ## Contact